diego120978/WHSTechNotes/journal.md

+# November 4, 2024

+In today’s digital world, sharing and publishing content online is more common than ever.
+Whether you’re contributing to a project, posting on social media, or submitting work for class, it’s important to think about the kinds of information you’re sharing and how it can be used.

+Reflect on the following questions:

+1. Why is it important to protect your personal and sensitive information when publishing online?

+2. What steps can you take to ensure that the information you share on platforms like GitHub or social media remains secure?

+3. Have you ever shared something online that you later realized was too personal?
+How would you handle that differently now?

+4. How can you balance being open and collaborative in online spaces (like working with others on coding projects) while still protecting your privacy?

+Write a paragraph or more considering these questions.
+Include examples of actions you can take to safeguard your own data, and reflect on why being cautious online is important for your personal and professional life.
+Protecting personal information online is essential because shared data can be misused.
+To stay secure on platforms like GitHub or social media, avoid posting sensitive details, use strong passwords, enable two-factor authentication, and limit who can access your content.
+If you’ve shared something too personal, delete it or adjust privacy settings.
+Balancing openness with privacy means using restricted-access files for collaboration and keeping personal details off public profiles.
+This caution protects both your personal and professional life.

 # October 28, 2024

 With the upcoming election, technology plays a huge role in various aspects, from voting machines to social media.
 How do you think computer science and technology impact the election process?
 Discuss one positive impact and one potential challenge or concern.
 Be sure to provide specific examples of how programming, security, or technology influences elections today.